omegasenior/topbiketoursportugal/content/tours/santiago-compostela-bike-tour.md

     title: 'Day 3: Esposende – Caminha (50 km)'
   - day: '4'
     description: >-
-      During our fourth cycling day, you are going to enter in Spanish territory, ending in Bayona.
-It’s a city politically linked to Pontevedra where you can breathe the sea breeze.
-Away from the sea landscape you can also get lost in the old city center.
+      You are going to enter in Spanish territory, ending in Bayona.
+It’s a city politically linked to Pontevedra, where you can breathe the sea breeze.
+      Away from the sea landscape, you can also get lost in the old city center.
       Born from the Romans, the city kept growing towards the coast during the Middle Ages, with an influence from the Catholic Church.
 Curiously, during the XVI Century, Bayona was raided by British ships, led by the great corsair and explorer Francis Drake who saw an opportunity to establish a commercial and merchant point in this territory.
     location:
       lat: '41.15591'
       lng: '-8.60248'